tommysullivan/conway/README.md

 -----------------------------------

 We are learning TDD with Jasmine and JavaScript to create simple Collection class.
 To run the tests, we go to Run -> Run Configurations -> Jasmine Tests.
+From the command line, we can run tests using command: node run_tests.js spec/*.js

 We also have an implementation of Conway's Game of Life.
 To run this we just right click conway_tommy.js and say "Run".
 From command line, we can run it via command "node conway_tommy".